 Observe the final usage of silver-plated objects in the list above; anything described as “silver-plated” usually signifies that the thing is constructed of another metal and only “plated” with sterling silver in a thin coating.

 The list of applications for sterling silver is also far more extensive than fine silver, which is another thing to keep in mind.
-That’s because sterling silver is more durable than fine silver, so it won’t become dented or scratched by normal wear and tear.
+That’s because sterling silver is more durable than fine silver so that it won’t become dented or scratched by normal wear and tear.

 What is sterling silver?

-Sterling silver represents alloy from 92.5 percent pure silver and 7.5 percent other metals, mainly copper.
+Sterling silver is an alloy of 92.5 percent pure silver and 7.5 percent other metals, mainly copper.
 Jewelry makers choose sterling silver because it is more durable than silver.
 Jewelers like the silver alloy because of its workability and long-term stability.

 One of the best options for jewelry collectors and creators alike is sterling silver, which has 92.5 percent silver content.
 When purchasing sterling silver jewelry sets from a respected jeweler or jewelry manufacturer, you can expect them to endure a long time.
 You can read our article about Brighton jewelry to learn more about high-quality silver rings.
 The more you wear sterling silver jewelry, the less likely it is to get tarnished and dusty.
 Wearing silver or gold jewelry daily extends the life of these precious metals, so go ahead and stock up on sterling silver now, knowing that it will still look fabulous in ten years.